 Once the exact location/IP addresses of these servers have been pinpointed, you can then run a scan on your network to discover any file transfer servers (FTP or otherwise) that have been deployed without your knowledge.
-To do this effectively, you would need a network scanning tool like JSCAPE MFT Monitor.
+To do perform your audit effectively, you would need a network scanning tool like JSCAPE MFT Monitor.
 Here's how you would use it.

-Let's say you have a LAN that has legitimate file transfer services running on Server 1 (with IP address 10.0.0.4) and Server 2 (with 10.0.0.5).
-According to your existing inventory of services, Server 1 should be running an FTP service and an FTPS service, while Server 2 should be running only one file transfer service: an SFTP service.
+Let's say you have a network that has legitimate file transfer services running on Server 1 (with IP address 172.31.35.11) and Server 2 (172.31.45.172).
+According to your existing inventory of services, Server 1 should only be running an SFTP service, while Server 2 should only be running a FTP/S service and an SFTP service.

-To verify that these services exist, you would enter them into JSCAPE MFT Monitor's list of Known Services as shown below.
+To indicate that these services exist, you would enter them into JSCAPE MFT Monitor's list of Known Services as shown below.

 You would then set up a scan that would search for certain file transfer services.
-In the screenshot shown below, for example, what are being searched for are FTP, FTPS (Implicit), and SFTP services.
-Under the Network section, you see that the CIDR address of 10.0.0.0/24 is entered into the IP Address field.
-This will instruct JSCAPE MFT Monitor to scan all possible IP addresses in the network, i.e., 10.0.0.1 - 10.0.0.255.
+In the screenshot shown below, for example, what are being searched for are FTP/S, FTPS (Implicit), and SFTP services.
+Under the Network section, you see that the CIDR address of 172.31.32.0/20 is entered into the IP Address field.
+This will instruct JSCAPE MFT Monitor to scan all possible IP addresses in the network, i.e., 172.31.32.0 - 172.31.47.255.

 Here's an example of how the results of such a scan looks like:

 From that result, you would be able to determine what file transfer services make up your network and where they are located.
-We now know, for example, that a rogue FTP service is actually running on Server 2.
-In addition, we also now know that another rogue FTP service is actually running on an unlisted physical server!
+We now know, for example, that a rogue FTP service is actually running on Server 1.
+In addition, we also now know that another rogue FTP service is actually running on an unlisted host!